Skip to content

 default_canned_responses_path string "data/default-canned-responses.txt" Path to the default response list for canned-response nodes that do not specify their own string storage.
 UTF-8 text, one response per line; blank lines and lines starting with # are skipped.

-default_guardrail_patterns_path string "data/default-guardrail-patterns.txt" Path to the default regex list for human-message-guardrail nodes that do not specify their own string storage.
+default_guardrail_patterns_path string "data/default-guardrail-patterns.txt" Path to the default regex list for regex-guardrail nodes that do not specify their own string storage.
 Same format as above; patterns match case-insensitively.

 Both files are loaded lazily on first use; an absent file on startup is fine as long as no node ever requests the default list.